JonathanYL/SimpleGamesKeeper/README.md

 3. I would like to add more functionality when a user is viewing a specific game.
 Perhaps embedding a video or adding a similar games section would improve the experience.

+4. Needs to be refactored a bit.
+There are some duplicate code, some places that are kind of hacky and hard-coded values that I would like to change.

+5. Right now this is only tested with the iPhone simulator.
+I cannot guarantee that it will be fine for retina devices.
+I would like to change that in the future.

 Special Thanks:
-iCarousel, ReflectionView, my co-workers at Xtreme Labs (It was awesome to work with you guys this summer).
+Giantbomb, iCarousel, ReflectionView, my co-workers at Xtreme Labs (It was awesome to work with you guys this summer).